 Branding isn’t just for your business name or logo — everything you do around your business should have a clear brand communicated throughout.
 I strongly recommend creating a branded image as soon as you have your branding exercises completed.
-There’s nothing quite like seeing your brand come to life in a professional design to get your entrepreneurial juices flowing.
+There’s nothing quite like seeing your brand come to life in professional design to get your entrepreneurial juices flowing.

-My favorite source for great design is 99Designs.
+You can use a branding agency, but my favorite source for great design is 99Designs.
 I’ve been using them since 2008 for logos and site design projects.
 I like 99Designs because you get so much more variety and I also love the ability to survey my audience and network about which designs they like best.

 I’ve had folks tell me that they like Fiverr.
 I’ve tried it, but haven’t been as happy with the results as far as designs go.
 So, 99Designs is my favorite resource for great design on a budget.

 99Designs has graciously offered the DIYMarketers community special pricing on everything from logo designs to total brand identity and business cards.

 Branding is an Ongoing Activity – Keep Brainstorming